-Full disclosure, I am not a veterinarian nor do I have any formal training or expertise in animal health beyond what I have learned through practical experience during my 40+ years as a dairy farmer.
-For the purposes of this blog, I am going to assume you aren’t milking very many cows and that you are probably fairly inexperienced with mastitis.
+A few words about mastitis and cows.
+Full disclosure: I am not a veterinarian nor do I have any formal training or expertise in animal health beyond what I have learned through practical experience during my more than 40 years as a dairy farmer.
+For the purposes of this writing, I am going to assume you aren’t milking very many cows and that you are probably fairly inexperienced with mastitis.
 The first thing to do if you notice any health issues with any of your animals, pets or livestock, is to call your vet.
 What follows is simply how I deal with my cows.

+Test often.
 Probably the best way to avoid or control mastitis in your cows is to have their milk tested regularly so you can spot problems quickly.
 First do what is called a tank test.
 Mix your cows’ milk together and test the entire batch.
 If the sample tests positive for any signs of mastitis or has an abnormally high “somatic cell count” then sample and test each cow individually so you can identify and isolate the problem cow and her milk.
 Once you identify the problem cow or cows, test the milk from each quarter so you can identify the problem quarter or quarters.
 Then follow your vet’s recommendations.

+Test early.
 Most importantly, test the milk from any new cow you intend to buy before you buy her and introduce into your herd.It is wise to avoid all cows with a high “somatic cell count” or milk that shows any signs of mastitis when tested.
 I always pay for the testing if the cow is okay and I end up buying her.
 But if she doesn’t test okay and I don’t buy her, then the seller can pay for the testing.
 Another rule I try to follow is to put my hands on and feel the udder of any cow I intend to buy.
 If she kicks or has a hard or slack quarter I usually pass on her.

-One of the pieces of equipment that I sell at my dairy equipment business is a “strip cup”, a little cup with a screen on top that you squirt samples of your cow’s milk into as you prep her for milking so you can spot any abnormal milk or flecks of solid milk or clots, also called garget, which can be an indication of an udder infection or mastitis.
+Monitor abnormalities in milk.
+One of the pieces of equipment that I sell at my dairy equipment business is a “strip cup”, a little cup with a screen on top that you squirt samples of your cow’s milk into as you prep her for milking so you can spot any abnormal milk or flecks of solid milk or clots, also called “garget”, which can be an indication of an udder infection or mastitis.
 Strip cups can also drive a dairy farmer crazy and cause him or her to worry and call the vet for no reason.Small flecks or clots of milk can appear on the cup’s screen for a variety of reasons that have nothing to do with mastitis.Don’t tell anyone but I put my strip cup on the shelf years ago and watch for mastitis problems by simply observing my cows and their milk and testing it routinely.

 Another method you can try for early detection of mastitis is called the California Mastitis Test, or CMT.Some dairy farmers swear by them.I swear at them!Like strip cups they can drive you crazy worrying about mastitis.It is far better to have your cows’ milk tested by a dairy-testing lab such as DHIA.Ask your vet about it.

-I agree with experienced dairy farmers who say they can feel clinical mastitis when they start a cow, if she has it.You can feel the clots or garget pass through the teat canal with the milk on the way out.Now when I prep and start my cows I squirt their milk onto the paper towel I wiped them with.If you do see any abnormal milk be sure to remove and replace any bedding that you may have squirted it onto so she doesn’t lie in it.
+I agree with experienced dairy farmers who say they can feel clinical mastitis when they start a cow, if she has it.You can feel the clots or garget pass through the teat canal with the milk on the way out.Now when I prep and start my cows, I squirt their milk onto the paper towel I wiped them with.If you do see any abnormal milk be sure to remove and replace any bedding that you may have squirted it onto so she doesn’t lie in it.

 I consider Strep Ag mastitis to be incurable (despite claims to the contrary) and I know it is highly contagious.I bite the bullet and ship cows that carry the infection right away.
 If you must milk a cow with Strep Ag or any other type of mastitis, always milk her last and be sure to thoroughly wash and disinfect your hands before you touch another cow.Plus always discard her milk and never feed it to calves, as the infected milk may pass the infection on to the calves.If you are machine milking, thoroughly wash, disinfect and dry the machine before using it to milk another cow, or better yet set it aside and use another clean machine.

 Both Coliform and E-coli mastitis can be fatal.
-Sometimes when you start a quarter infected with either Coliform or E-coli only clear liquid and garget will come out.On occasion the garget will actually plug up the teat canal and stop the flow of milk or whatever is coming out.In the worst cases the foremilk can also be bloody and even gaseous!
+Sometimes when you start a quarter infected with either Coliform or E-coli only clear liquid and garget will come out.On occasion, the garget will actually plug up the teat canal and stop the flow of milk or whatever is coming out.In the worst cases, the foremilk can also be bloody and even gaseous!
 Make sure you wash and disinfect your hands and all equipment that may have come into contact with the infection as soon as possible.

 Sometimes.
 Always follow the recommendations of your veterinarian and have your cows’ milk tested routinely so you can spot a problem quickly before it spreads to your other cows.